jomaway/typst-bytefield/lib/api.typ

 /// The note is always shown in the same row as the next data field which is specified.
 ///
 /// - side (left, right): Where the annotation should be displayed
+/// - row (int, auto): Define a row where the note should be displayed.
+/// - rowspan (int): Defines if the cell is spanned over multiple rows.
 /// - level (int): Defines the nesting level of the note.
-/// - rowspan (int): Defines if the cell is spanned over multiple rows.
 /// - inset (length): Inset of the the annotation cell.
 /// - bracket (bool): Defines if a bracket will be shown for this note.
 /// - content (content): The content of the note.
 #let note(
   side,
+  row: auto,
   rowspan:1,
   level:0,
   inset: 5pt,